-Prerequisite or Corequisite: MATH 1111 or MATH 1113.
+Prerequisite: A mathematics SAT score of 540 or higher, a mathematics ACT score of 23 or higher, a passing score on the Chemistry Department placement exam, or CHEM 1200 with a grade of "C" or higher.
+Prerequisite or corequisite: MATH 1111, MATH 1112, or MATH 1113.
 Corequisite: CHEM 1211L.
 An introduction to a quantitative study of the physical and chemical behavior of matter in its several phases and a consideration of modern theories of bonding forces at the molecular level.
 Atomic and molecular structure, chemical nomenclature, stoichiometry, thermochemistry, the gaseous state, and properties of solutions are discussed.